 Wednesday June 25

 After another good breakast, I headed down to the dock to buy a ticket for a boat ride to San Fruttuoso and Portofino.
-If I had one pet peeve, it would have to be how most Europeans rudely cut in line.
-I, along with a few other people waited nicely in a line for the chain to be opened so that we could board the boat.
+I, along with a few other people, waited nicely in a line for the chain to be opened so that we could board the boat, while many others rudely cut in line.
 Just as the man came to open the chain, it turned into a mini-stampede.
-It is incredible to me how rude people can be pushing their way in front of you when they can clearly see that you have been waiting nicely in what appeared to be a line.
+It is incredible to me how rude some people can be pushing their way in front of you when they can clearly see that you have been waiting nicely in what appeared to be a line.

 Despite the stampede, I was able to get one of the last spots on the top deck of the boat.
 The boat first stops at Portofino and then continues onto San Fruttuoso.
 I decided to stay on the boat and go to San Fruttuoso first.
-I did a post on San Fruttuoso a few months ago - either put the words San Fruttuoso in the search box or click on Liguria in the category column to see photos from my previous trip there.
+I did a post on San Fruttuoso a few months ago , where you can see photos from my previous trip there.

 I set myself up on the rock beach to catch a few rays.
 It was such a peaceful morning there UNTIL the invasion of teenagers from Camogli arrived.
 It was some sort of Summer Fun group.
 I lasted about 10 more minutes and then headed up to check out the Abbey.
 The cost for a combined ticket for the Abbey and the Tower was 7 euros (definitely not worth 7 euros in my opinion) but still interesting.
 The last time I visited San Fruttuoso, I only visited the tower, which was not a tower to climb but instead a room where on that occasion there was an interesting amber display.
 This time, there were a few paintings to see which did not really interest me that much.